 - Enables 100x faster throughput on short jobs

-- Supports millions to billions of tasks in HTC or SOA workloads
+- Supports thousands to billions of tasks in HTC or SOA workloads

 - Removes launch speed bottleneck and achieves significant improvement in overall system efficiency

 A user submits a Nitro job to the job scheduler.
 Nitro operates by using its scheduler-allocated nodes for a session where it executes tasks (short-running HTC jobs).
 Nitro starts a coordinator on the first node in the session.
 It reads a set of task definitions from a task file and delegates task assignments to each worker running on an allocated node in its session over a high-speed message bus.
 Each worker executes the assigned tasks, reports back to the coordinator for a new assignment, and so on until all tasks are completed.